Arthur Wirtz: Career

 After school, he worked as a commercial leasing broker with fellow graduate Arthur Rubloff.
 In 1929, he partnered with grain trader and real estate investor, James E. Norris, who was impressed with how Wirtz handled one of his real estate transactions.
 During the Great Depression, the Wirtz-Norris partnership began to purchase arenas at much reduced prices.
 In 1933, they purchased the Olympia Stadium in Detroit, Michigan and its hockey franchise, the Detroit Falcons, which they renamed the Detroit Red Wings for $100,000.
 In 1935, they purchased the Chicago Stadium.
 Wirtz was able to fill his stadiums after securing and booking the Hollywood Ice Revue produced by and starring Olympic ice skating champion Sonja Henie.
 He used the proceeds to pay off the mortgage on the Chicago Stadium and also purchase Madison Square Garden in New York City and the St. Louis Arena.
 In 1946, he and James D. Norris helped Bill Tobin purchase the nearly bankrupt Chicago Blackhawks.

 Wirtz continued to help run the Red Wings.
-In summer of 1951, Arthur Wirtz left Detroit to join the (Chicago) board of directors.
+In the summer of 1951, Arthur Wirtz left Detroit to join the (Chicago) board of directors.
 In 1949, he and Jim Norris (the son of James) founded the International Boxing Club which presided over 47 of 51 championships through 1955.
 As Wirtz and Norris had control over most of the major sporting venues east of the Mississippi, federal authorities ended their boxing monopoly in 1958 and forced them to sell Madison Square Garden.
 In 1972, he partnered with Lester Crown from team founder Dick Klein and purchased a controlling stake in the Chicago Bulls In 1974, he lost a lawsuit brought by Milwaukee real estate magnate Marvin Fishman accusing him of illegally preventing Fishman's purchase of the Bulls.

 Wirtz was an important showbiz figure with his presentation of the Sonja Henie Ice Show, which toured arenas for many years.
 He was also involved with the Henie-produced ice shows which played the Center Theatre at Rockefeller Center in New York for several seasons.
 Wirtz took over the ownership of Ice Follies and Holiday on Ice, which he later sold to Irvin and Kenneth Feld.